Altus Group to Hold a Virtual Annual Meeting of Shareholders on May 3, 2023 and Announce First Quarter Financial Results on May 4, 2023

-/EIN News/ -- TORONTO, April 14, 2023 (GLOBE NEWSWIRE) -- Altus Group Limited (ʺAltus” or “the Company”) (TSX: AIF), a leading provider of asset and fund intelligence for commercial real estate, announced today that it will hold its annual meeting of shareholders (the “Meeting”) on Wednesday, May 3, 2023 at 11:00 am (ET) in a virtual-only setting.
+TORONTO, April 14, 2023 (GLOBE NEWSWIRE) -- Altus Group Limited (ʺAltus" or "the Company") AIF, a leading provider of asset and fund intelligence for commercial real estate, announced today that it will hold its annual meeting of shareholders (the "Meeting") on Wednesday, May 3, 2023 at 11:00 am (ET) in a virtual-only setting.

 Everyone will be able to attend the Meeting online, and registered shareholders and duly appointed proxyholders can ask questions and vote in real time online.
 As in prior years, all shareholders can vote in advance of the Meeting in accordance with the instructions set out in their form of proxy or voting instruction form and are encouraged to vote on the proposed resolutions before the proxy/voting instruction deadline of Monday, May 1, 2023 at 11:00 a.m.
 (ET).
 Information related to the Meeting, including the Notice of Meeting and Management Information Circular, has been posted on the Company's website under the Investors section and is available under the Company's profile on SEDAR at www.sedar.com.